tuub/jper-sword-in/docs/SWORD.md

-# JPER SWORDv2 Deposit Endpoing
+# JPER SWORDv2 Deposit Endpoint

 This document describes the SWORDv2 deposit protocol operations supported by JPER.